The Red In the Sky Is Ours (1992)

 these black sounds permeate other worlds and realities, ever-sprawling thoughout the great nothingness.

-It is a rather brief song, making its placement on the album a wise move, giving the listener some sort of break after such
+fast-paced.
+It is a rather brief song, making its placement on the album a wise move, giving the listener some sort of break

-in the opening moments, with strange timing and so on.
-Though the tempo is fairly steady and fast, the feeling is still a
+feeling, in the opening moments, with strange timing and so on.
+Though the tempo is fairly steady and fast, the feeling is

-bit darker than on the previous song.
-Some of the melodies, here, would have been well served to have been drawn out a bit.
+still a bit darker than on the previous song.
+Some of the melodies, here, would have been well served to have been drawn out

-any guitars.
-One may get the sense that this song is the weakest link on here, as it takes a minute to really show any sign
+without any guitars.
+One may get the sense that this song is the weakest link on here, as it takes a minute to really show

-of being worthy.
-There are some really good riffs on this track, but they're thrown alongside others that I don't feel work
+any sign of being worthy.
+There are some really good riffs on this track, but they're thrown alongside others that I don't

-so well within the context of the album.
-The brief vocal effect is rather useless, as well, hiding the natural sound that
+feel work so well within the context of the album.
+The brief vocal effect is rather useless, as well, hiding the natural sound

 This is the lasting impression, as the song fades away.

 The next song was an early favorite of mine, for some reason.
 "The Burning Darkness"